This post shows how to make lemon curd using fresh lemon and eggs.

 - 1 large whole egg

-- ⅛ tsp salt, if using unsalted butter only
+- ⅛ teaspoon salt, if using unsalted butter

 - Fill a saucepan with about 2 inches (4cm) of water and bringing it to a simmer.
 Set the bowl of curd ingredients over the simmering water.